-The alarm was raised and the army were contacted.
+The alarm was raised, and the army were contacted.
 Explosive Ordnance Disposal (EOD) engineers attended the scene and destroyed the grenade in a controlled explosion.

 The Battle of Britain Memorial was constructed on the site of a coastal artillery battery.
 Capel Battery was built in 1941 in the early years of WWII.

-In July 1940 Winston Churchill ordered the Admiralty to release six fifteen-inch and six eight-inch guns to boost coastal defence.
+In July 1940 Winston Churchill ordered the Admiralty to release six fifteen-inch and six eight-inch guns to boost coastal defences.
 Three of the latter were sent to the vantage point that would become Capel Battery.

 The battery featured three gun concrete emplacements, underground ammunition storage and a nearby camp for the army personnel.
 The battery was also defended by two 40mm Bofors anti-aircraft guns.